 Please note that any other settings besides ERROR are automatically reverted after 30 minutes.

 Displaying the stack trace can expose sensitive information, so use it carefully on production websites.

 How do I debug code problems?

 You can check the Logs section to see any code-related problems.
-This section of our dashboard displays the actual logs of your site, depending on the flags that are set.
+This section of our Managed Hosting Dashboard displays the actual logs of your site, depending on the flags that are set.
 Additionally, you have the possibility to search and filter logs.